-It may be that a child or young person has indicated to you in ways other than speech, or his/her preferred method of communication, that abuse may be occurring.
+It may be that a person has indicated to you in ways other than speech, or his/her preferred method of communication, that abuse may be occurring.
 If this is the case, record what you have seen in detail.

 It is never easy to take action in cases of abuse.
-You may be upset and worried about the impact of reporting the concern of the child or young person, the club and or the organisation to which you belong, the individual suspected of being an abuser and so on.
-You may also be unsure as to whether you have understood the disabled child or young person properly because, for example, of a speech impairment.
+You may be upset and worried about the impact of reporting the concern of the person, the club and or the organisation to which you belong, the person suspected of being an abuser and so on.
+You may also be unsure as to whether you have understood the person properly because, for example, of a speech impairment.

-Remember - it is not your responsibility to decide whether or not abuse has taken place but it is your responsibility to act on what a child or young person tells you.
+Remember - it is not your responsibility to decide whether or not abuse has taken place but it is your responsibility to act on what a person tells you.